 The state compact theory held that the states created the federal government through the ratification process to pass the U.S. Constitution.
 Thus, state governments could void or nullify a federal law that was unconstitutional or despotic in nature.

 State’s Rights in 1828

 The Tariff of 1828 increased the tariff rates to approximately 45% on imports.
-While these tariffs helped to protect the northern manufacturers, they increased the cost of manufactured goods tremendously for the southern plantation owner.
+While these tariffs helped to protect the northern manufacturers, they increased the cost of manufactured goods tremendously for the southern forced labor camp owner.
 Thus, southerners almost unanimously opposed federal tariffs for they favored the North at the expense of the South.
 John C. Calhoun had anonymously penned the South Carolina Exposition and Protest to object to this tyrannical tariff.
 Calhoun stated that the original 13 states had created a compact to create a federal government when they ratified the U.S. Constitution in 1787-88.
 Thus, states could nullify (void) federal laws that were objectionable.
 Though South Carolina did not nullify the 1828 tariff, they did nullify the 1832 tariff because it did not adequately reduce tariff levels.
 This was the first time that a state had ever directly refused to enforce a federal law.